ged1959/SlideWithGitHubPages/example/slide3.md

 <img src="img/plutoniumpage.PNG" height="426" alt="Plutonium Page">

 <a href="http://sciencevshollywood.com/staying-warm-with-a-box-of-radiation-on-the-martian/" style="display:block;width:80%;">Staying warm with a box of radiation on 'The Martian' \- Science vs Hollywood</a>

+--

+<p>  The RTG (radioisotope thermoelectric generator) is a big box of plutonium.
+But not the kind used in nuclear bombs.
+No, no. This plutonium is way more dangerous!</p>

+<p>  Plutonium-238 is an incredibly unstable isotope.
+It’s so radioactive that it will get red hot all by itself.
+As you can imagine, a material that can literally fry an egg with radiation is kind of dangerous. </p>

+<p>  The RTG houses the plutonium, catches the radiation in the form of heat, and turns it into electricity.
+It’s not a reactor.
+The radiation can’t be increased or decreased.
+It’s a purely natural process happening at the atomic level.</p>

+<p> As long ago as the 1960s, NASA began using RTGs to power unmanned probes.
+They have lots of advantages over solar power.
+They’re not affected by storms; they work day or night;</p>

+<p><strong>Weir, Andy.
+The Martian: A Novel (p.
+73).
+Crown/Archetype.
+Kindle Edition. </strong></p>

+--

+  The RTG (radioisotope thermoelectric generator) is a big box of plutonium.
+But not the kind used in nuclear bombs.
+No, no. This plutonium is way more dangerous!

+  Plutonium-238 is an incredibly unstable isotope.
+It’s so radioactive that it will get red hot all by itself.
+As you can imagine, a material that can literally fry an egg with radiation is kind of dangerous.

+  The RTG houses the plutonium, catches the radiation in the form of heat, and turns it into electricity.
+It’s not a reactor.
+The radiation can’t be increased or decreased.
+It’s a purely natural process happening at the atomic level.

+  As long ago as the 1960s, NASA began using RTGs to power unmanned probes.
+They have lots of advantages over solar power.
+They’re not affected by storms; they work day or night;

+<strong>Weir, Andy.
+The Martian: A Novel (p.
+73).
+Crown/Archetype.
+Kindle Edition. </strong>

 ---